Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: The NMR spectroscopy

 Simulation of the NMR technique consists of the description of the local spin system of the molecule as the contribution of one-body and two-body terms using the Heisenberg-like Hamiltonian in one dimension\footnote{2D~\cite{simpson2011organic} and even 3D~\cite{spiess1991structure} studies of NMR spectroscopy can also be performed}

 where $S_i^{(x,y,z)}$ are the spin operators acting on spin $i$, which are related to the usual Pauli operators $(X,Y,Z)$ as

 The parameters of the NMR Hamiltonian are the chemical shifts $\delta_i$, which take into account an averaged effect of the surrounding cloud of the molecular electrons; and the coupling constants $J_{ij}$, which model the interaction between the different spins at play~\cite{smith1992hamiltoniansI, smith1992hamiltoniansII}.
 While other interaction terms may be included for a more accurate description, the isotropic Hamiltonian as described in Eq.~(\ref{eq:NMR_ham}) is commonly used in most liquid-state NMR experiments.
+For a system of $N_{\rm spins}$, there are a total of $N_{\rm spins}$ chemical shifts and $\frac{N_{\rm spins} (N_{\rm spins} - 1)}{2}$ coupling constants.

-Under the action of a static magnetic field in the $Z$-axis direction, the individual spins experience a Zeeman effect and the chemical shifts are increased proportionally with the amplitude of such magnetic field.
-Thus, it is conventional to see in the literature the strength of the magnetic field $B$ multiplying the chemical shifts components of the NMR Hamiltonian~(\ref{eq:NMR_ham}).
+Under the action of a static magnetic field in the $Z$-axis direction, the individual spins experience a Zeeman effect and the chemical shifts are increased proportionally with the amplitude of such a magnetic field.
+The formulation of the NMR Hamiltonian in Eq.~(\ref{eq:NMR_ham}) is expressed in frequency units, but it is also a standard convention in the literature to write the one-spin term as $\gamma B S^{(z)}$, where $\gamma$ is the gyromagnetic ratio of the proton and $B$ is the strength of the magnetic field.
+For further details, we refer the reader to Ref~\cite{keeler2011understanding}.

 Once the sample is aligned along the $Z$-axis, a perpendicular electromagnetic pulse is applied, causing the different spins to precess around the $Z$-axis.
 Consequently, the collective motion creates a magnetization signal which can be measured.
 The magnetization $M$ on the perpendicular plane to the $Z$-axis can be computed as the expectation value of the $X-$ and $Y-$spin chains with respect to the state of the system $|\Psi\rangle$: